takuti/stream-anomaly-detect/README.md

-Streaming Anomaly Detection Using Randomized Matrix Sketching
+Streaming Anomaly Detection
 ===

 ## Description

 My implementation of the algorithms described in:

-- **[Huang and S. Kasiviswanathan]**<br>H. Huang and S. Kasiviswanathan, "Streaming Anomaly Detection Using Randomized Matrix Sketching," http://bit.ly/1FaDw6S.
+- **[Huang and Kasiviswanathan]**<br>H. Huang and S. Kasiviswanathan, "Streaming Anomaly Detection Using Randomized Matrix Sketching," http://bit.ly/1FaDw6S.

 And I have tried the Cod-RNA experiment and ROC curve-based evaluation, done by the authors.

 ## Implemented algorithms